kodecocodes/swift-algorithm-club/Threaded Binary Tree/README.markdown

 ![Partial](Images/Partial.png)

 The solid lines denote the links between parents and children, while the dotted lines denote the "threads."
-The important thing to note here is how the children and thread edges interact with each other.
+It is important to note how the children and thread edges interact with each other.
 Every node besides the root has one entering edge (from its parent), and two leaving edges: one to the left and one to the right.
 The left leaving edge goes to the node's left child if it exists, and to its in-order predecessor if it does not.
 The right leaving edge goes to the node's right child if it exists, and to its in-order successor if it does not.
 The exceptions are the left-most node and the right-most node, which do not have a predecessor or successor, respectively.

 ## Representation

-Before we go into detail about the methods that we can apply to threaded binary trees, it might be a good idea to explain how we will be representing the tree.
+Before we go into detail about the methods of a threaded binary tree, we should first explain how the tree itself is represented.
 The core of this data structure is the `ThreadedBinaryTree<T: Comparable>` class.
-Each instance of this class represents a node with six member
-variables:  `value`, `parent`, `left`, `right`, `leftThread`, and `rightThread`.
+Each instance of this class represents a node with six member variables:  `value`, `parent`, `left`, `right`, `leftThread`, and `rightThread`.
 Of all of these, only `value` is required.
 The other five are Swift *optionals* (they may be `nil`).
 - `value: T` is the value of this node (e.g. 1, 2, A, B, etc.)
 - `parent: ThreadedBinaryTree?` is the parent of this node
 - `left: ThreadedBinaryTree?` is the left child of this node